doonny/basic_knowledge/README.md

 * [''How to write a great research paper''](http://www.sohu.com/a/254967611_473283), Deep Learning Indaba, Stellenbosch, 2018
 * [''How to Publish a Research Paper''](https://www.wikihow.com/Publish-a-Research-Paper), wikiHow, 2019
 * [''How to Write a Good Scientific Paper''](https://spie.org/samples/9781510619142.pdf), Chris A. Mack, SPIE, 2018
+* [''How to Write a Good Paper in Computer Science and How Will It Be Measured by ISI Web of Knowledge''](http://univagora.ro/jour/index.php/ijccc/article/view/2493), R?zvan Andonie, et.al., 2010

 Secondly, read the following papers, which are really good examples in the related fields.